About Terrell Stephen

 Proud Community Support

-We are a proud participant in the United Way’s Koats for Kids program, collecting and providing free cleaning services each year for more than 5,000 donated coats and parkas that are distributed to children in need.
+We are a proud participant in the United Way’s Koats for Kids program, collecting more than 5,000 donated coats and parkas that are distributed to children in need each year.

 Our community involvement also includes working with neighbourhood food banks, the Pass It Forward Hockey Equipment Program, Gowns for Grads, Dress for Success, Agape Table Hustle for Hunger, ALS Society Walk for ALS, Crohn’s and Colitis Canada – All that Glitters Gala, Rotary Club of Winnipeg, The Children’s Hospital Foundation Teddy Bear Picnic, and support of the Manitoba Marathon and various arts throughout Winnipeg, including the Royal Winnipeg Ballet and Folklorama.